Iconic Irish Flute Playing Styles

 Many new flute players make the mistake of overlooking the importance of breathing.
 I get it.
 You want to jump ahead to the fancy flourishes.
 But, your cuts, rolls and other ornaments will improve drastically if you spend a bit more time building up your lung power.
 Even experienced flute players can benefit from practicing breathing exercises, to give their huffing and puffing a boost.
 Make breathing exercises a part of your daily practice and soon you’ll have lung power to rival Peig’s!

-How to Play Like Peig
+How to Play the Irish Flute Like Peig

 Peig’s playing was controlled yet rhythmic, steady, yet lively.
 She could hold her own against any of her contemporaries.
 There was a lovely lift to her playing that would really get your feet tapping!
 But don’t take my word for it – have a listen for yourself: